 In Part 8, we saw a figure similar to the entity in the glass box in New York.
 So first of all: are they the same?
 Personally, I don’t think they are.
 They are similar and possibly related, but they seem different.
 So is the Experiment, as it is credited in part 8, the ”Mother of abominations”?
 Maybe.
 The narrative suggests it might be, since most people interpret the birth/rebirth/appearance/reappearance (depending on your way of theorizing) of BOB seems to take place in relation to the blast of the Trinity atomic bomb.
 Maybe even within that very blast.
 In my article ”The Good, the Bad and the Bomb – Alchemy continues, and beyond” (LINK) I expanded further on whether BOB actually came from the Experiment, or managed to ”hitch a ride” with the rest of the eggs due to the crack in the fifth dimension, in lack of a better description, that opened up with the atomic blast.

 But is the symbol the same as the Experiment entity?
 That’s another, maybe larger topic.
 I’m neither convinced or ready to throw the thought away yet.
 But I made two interpretations of the symbol on this site so far, and from different standpoints altogether.
-One alchemical (LINK to ”Twin Peaks and Alchemy”) where I read the symbol as the Taurus sign, which in alchemy represents the highest level of enlightenment and spiritual power of the mind.
+One alchemical (”Twin Peaks and Alchemy”) where I read the symbol as the Taurus sign, which in alchemy represents the highest level of enlightenment and spiritual power of the mind.
 In the other one, while interpreting Hawk’s map (LINK to ”Analyzing Hawk’s map), I mentioned the Native American ”god of violent death”, Ta’xet.
 It is also possible, of course, that the symbol does represent the Experiment, whether it is the ”Mother of Abominations” or not – or something different altogether.